 Machine learning and big data drive the sophisticated strategies that lead to Black Friday success.

 Each Black Friday, online and brick-and-mortar retailers seek to kick off a successful holiday shopping season through strategically targeted sales.
-Machine learning algorithms make these sophisticated cmampaigns possible by using big data to predict demand, even as it changes through consumer behavior.
+Machine learning algorithms make these sophisticated campaigns possible by using big data to predict demand, even as it changes through consumer behavior.

 These strategies – that companies also apply on Cyber Monday and throughout the year – are vital to their success.
 The insight data scientists gain from applying machine learning to big data includes: